nicksagona/pop-spider-v1-legacy/README.md

 RELEASE INFORMATION
 -------------------
-PopSpider 1.0.1 Release
+PopSpider 1.0.2 Release
-Released February 14, 2013
+Released March 6, 2013

 A simple web spider that parses SEO-pertinent data from a website.
 Simply download this Pop module, hook it up to a local copy of the